Zuhair-CS/kasparro-ai-agentic-content-generation-system-zuhair-ahmad/docs/documentation.md

 cd kasparro-ai-agentic-content-generation-system-zuhair-ahmad

-(Optional but recommended) Create and activate a virtual environment:
+Create and activate a virtual environment using uv:

-python -m venv venv
+uv venv
-source venv/bin/activate   # On Windows: venv\Scripts\activate
+source .venv/bin/activate   # On Windows: .venv\Scripts\activate

 Install dependencies:

-pip install -r requirements.txt
+uv pip install -r requirements.txt

-(If a requirements.txt is not provided, ensure langgraph, pydantic, and langchain-core are installed.)
+(Ensure requirements.txt includes langgraph, pydantic, and langchain-core.)

 7.3 Running the Agentic Pipeline

-The project is executed using LangGraph Dev, not a main.py script.
+The project is executed using LangGraph Dev.

 From the repository root, run:

 langgraph dev

-This will:
+This command:

-Load the compiled LangGraph workflow
+Loads the compiled LangGraph workflow

-Start a local development runner
+Initializes the agent orchestration graph

-Allow execution of the graph with an initial state
+Enables local execution of the pipeline

 7.4 Input State